Women typically shave their armpits and then minutes later apply chemicals directly on those open pores.

 Baking soda is a great deodorizer and combats offensive smells.

-Arrowroot makes it more “spreadable”.
-I avoid cornstarch, because GMO corn is so prevalent.
+Arrowroot makes it more spreadable.
+Some use cornstarch, but I personally try to avoid cornstarch, because GMO corn is so prevalent.

 Ingredients: